5 Steps to Becoming a CPA in North Carolina

 - International environment

-If you hold a master’s degree or higher in one of the following disciplines, you are considered to have fulfilled Requirement 2:
+You automatically fulfill Requirement 2 if you hold a master’s degree or higher in one of the following disciplines:

 - Tax law